cibrandocampo/ovh-dyndns-client/README.md

-# Dockerized DynDNS update client for OVH domains
+# DynDNS updater for OVH

-Dockerized client that allows you to maintain an OVH domain pointing to a dynamic IP.
+Dockerized client that allows maintain an OVH domain pointing to a dynamic IP.

 ## DockerHub image